Publisher: Bloomsbury USA

 Things I Liked:

-is also quite blunt.
+This was a fun, sweet story.
+I like Poppy because she isn't a good, perfect, ladylike princess - she swears, she plays cards, she has an attitude and she is also quite blunt.
 The story itself is very cute - I especially enjoyed the Cinderella twist that makes for a interesting new view of the original tale.
 Plus, it's also refreshing to have the main character not actually be Cinderella.
 Lots of fun for younger girls and fairy tale lovers.

 "All in all a most satisfactory evening," Marianne announced.